Sinan81/cpsc128/README.md

 [https://github.com/Sinan81/cpsc128/issues/4]

-* May 18, Sunday, python cheatsheets is improved (see below)
+* May 18, Sat, python cheatsheets is improved (see below)
-* May 17, Friday, Assignment #2 is posted.
+* May 17, Fri, Assignment #2 is posted.

 ## Lecture Notes (by Tim Topper)
 In this course, to a significant extent I will be following previous instructor's (Tim Topper) contents.
 Accordingly, you might find his lecture notes useful: